UW-COSMOS/project-docs/presentations_reports/phase3/README.md

 1. xDD: 13.1M full-texts from multiple publishers spanning all disciplines
     - https://xdd.wisc.edu/api: Statistics and search across entire xDD corpus (equivalent to deprecated https://geodeepdive.org/api)
         - Full-text search and retrieval of text snippets: https://xdd.wisc.edu/api/snippets
-    - https://xdd.wisc.edu/sets/: xDD document sets defined by full text searches and journal titles
+    - https://xdd.wisc.edu/sets/: xDD document sets defined by full text searches and journal titles.
+Different transformations to documents within sets are available within sub-pages of the set.
+For example, documents within a set may be used to train a word embedding model, or the COSMOS extraction pipeline may be deployed to extract figures, tables, and equations for documents within a set
+        - https://xdd.wisc.edu/sets/xdd-covid-19/: Lists information about the `xdd-covid-19` set of documents, and lists available products (transformations) derived from the set.
 2. COSMOS: End-point of [COSMOS document processing pipeline](https://github.com/UW-COSMOS/Cosmos) deployed over select documents from xDD
-    - base URL and links
+    - https://xdd.wisc.edu/sets/xdd-covid-19/cosmos/api/: Base documentation for COSMOS search interface, available for the `xdd-covid-19` set.
+    - https://xdd.wisc.edu/sets/xdd-covid-19/cosmos/api/search: Documentation for searching the COSMOS extractions.
+3. word2vec: End-point of word embedding models trained on document set.
+    - https://xdd.wisc.edu/sets/xdd-covid-19/word2vec/api/: Documentation for the API to explore the word embedding model.
+        - https://xdd.wisc.edu/sets/xdd-covid-19/word2vec/api/most_similar - Documentation for the "most_similar" function
+        - https://xdd.wisc.edu/sets/xdd-covid-19/word2vec/api/most_similar?word=covid&n=50&model=trigram&lowered=true&cleaned=true - Example query: uni- bi- and tri-grams most similar to "covid" in the case-insensitive, ligature-cleaned model.

 ### License and Acknowledgements
 All development work supported by DAPRA ASKE HR00111990013 and UW-Madison.